 An incident in the park two weeks later got me out of town.
 I was standing in front of the apartment building which sat on a three foot elevation above the street.
 A short piece of rolling lawn went from the elevated grade to the sidewalk.
 I was getting ready to cross over to the park, talking to my friend Richie, when something caught our attention.
 It was an argument between a cute girl with long dark hair and her boyfriend.
 I now know that she was probably hopped up on speed by the rapid fire delivery of her shrill voice.
 She was screaming at him, saying, "You were going to buy that for me, blah, blah, blah...!"
 She pulled out a knife and with quick reflexes he slapped her hand away and yelled "Fuck off!"
 He turned to walk away and WHAM!
 She stabbed him directly below his left shoulder, and left the knife stuck there.
 He spun, dazed, walked out of the park and crossed the street.
 He tripped on the curb on our side and crawled up the elevated lawn toward us mumbling "that bitch..."
-The old krovvy was really flowing.
+It was a slow motion drama and the blood was really flowing.
 My mom came out to see what the commotion was, grabbed me by the arm, and the next day drove me up to Maine to spend the rest of the summer with my Grandmother and Aunt Re-Re, aka Marie.
 I never found out how the guy made out.
 Things happened fast, and were quickly forgotten.

 Don't get me wrong, there was plenty of normal day to day activity, but everyone who had "something else" going on gravitated to the handball court at that park across the street.

 My mother was especially freaked out as my dad, a field commissioned E-7 of the 279th.
 Rgt.
 Cbt.
-Team, Airborne Pathfinder, during the Korean War had gone off to Vietnam in '67 as a civilian to assist in dredging the Mi Tho River which empties into Cam Ranh Bay.
+Team, Airborne Pathfinder, during the Korean War had gone off to Vietnam in '67 as a Merchant Marine to assist in dredging the Mi Tho River which empties into Cam Ranh Bay.
 Dredging operations were to pump fill from the river bottom to assist in the construction of an airstrip.
 We are back to A Clockwork Orange, as oh my brothers, there was a master plan!

 Cam Ranh Bay is the largest natural deep water port in South East Asia.
-Exxon was building the largest oil terminal to date in that region, which, as my old man says, rivaled Hitler's Atlantic Wall in concrete construction.
+Esso was building the largest oil terminal to date in that region, which, as my old man says, rivaled Hitler's Atlantic Wall in concrete construction.
+That supply train was an industrial platinum mine.
 This is something never mentioned by Bill Beutel or Walter Cronkite in their moving blow by blow coverage of the War, or anywhere else for that matter.
 Toward the end of the summer of '68 my dad's dredge, The Jamaica Bay, was blown up by Charlie in an inner tube after a shaped charge was planted.
 They knew who did it because the culprit was cut in half with a 50 cal. as he paddled away just as the charge exploded.
 My dad was below deck, but made it to shore bare-assed but in one piece.
 Funny... they never met then, but my future father In law, George Zanghi, was a platoon leader in the 9th Infantry, on some occasions tossing hand grenades into the water as part of a guard duty mission protecting those dredges.